 Linux ERT target for MathWorks' Simulink® Embedded Coder® allows to compile a model of designed control system to the C-code and combine it with target specific support functions.
 The resulting executable/controller can be run in real-time on the target Linux system.
 The running dynamic system can be augmented via tunable block parameters in the Simulink model and data can be acquired and visualized with Simulink scopes.

-Linux ERT target uses heavily real-time capabilities of real-time variant of the Linux kernel.
+Linux ERT target uses heavily real-time capabilities of real-time variant of the Linux kernel that provides bounded maximal latencies.
 The resulting control system supports sampling frequencies up to 20 kHz.
+Matlab/Simulink GUI running on the same GNU/Linux desktop system as the generated real-time application is supported.

 - We will present the ert_linux project at Amper exhibition from 18th to 21st March 2014 in Brno, Czech Republic.